bhavyapandya/English-To-Hindi/Englist-to-Hindi/README.md

 To run this project, you will need the following software:

-- Python 3.6 or later
+- Python 3.6 or Later
-- TensorFlow 2.0 or later
+- TensorFlow 2.0 or Later
 - Keras
 - NumPy
 - Pandas